magnussolution/magnusbilling7/wiki/en/modules/ivr/ivr.rst

 Out work audio
 --------------

-| Audio to execute when a call is received out of the work interval
+| Audio to play when it's not attendance hours